 JONATHAN S. (from Muncie, IN) Love the mailbag, keep it up.
 This one is just for funsies!
 What's the one question that you can answer, without disclosing sensitive information crucial to team goals, that I can't answer with common sense or a Google search?

 A: I get it and can take it.
 I love the questions, too, even ones where the NFL calendar ties my hands.
 If you want the 11 herbs and spices recipe or want me to reveal the riddle of Stonehenge, I'll get that information for you with no sweat.
 You sound like a decent guy who offered the poke in pure jest.
 Glad you keep a pulse on the mailbag, and I hope I can inform you of something at some point.

 ANTHONY P. (from Camby, IN) Would the Colts be willing to go after a more elite RB to relieve pressure on Andrew Luck?

-A: There can be a few things done to relieve pressure on him, but I’m not sure going after an “elite” back is the answer.
+A: There can be a few things done to relieve pressure on him, but I'm not sure going after an "elite" back is the answer.
 Donald Brown is entering his prime years.
 Delone Carter has a little something, too, but he is the first to tell you he needs to remain healthy.
 Vick Ballard was a tremendous boost.
 Pep Hamilton does like a power running game with his West Coast influence, so I wouldn't eliminate the thought.